connexcs/docs/docs/customer-portal/authentication.md

 # Auth
 Under the **Auth** tab, configure IP or SIP (Username/Password) Authentication.

-## Delete IP or SIP User
-To delete an IP or SIP User Authentication, check the box next to the IP Address or Username, then click the Trash Can icon for that section.

 ## IP Authentication
 When you enable **IP Authentication**, you associate the IP of a customer switch to their account.
 This add a layer of security by ensuring the calls are coming from a trusted source.